khuangaf/ZeroFEC/README.md

 * __QA-to-Claim__: Download the checkpoint folder from [here](https://drive.google.com/file/d/13ZEEkYR6HZgl5PaYc0oREjchODHmJ_kU/view?usp=share_link).
 Unzip it and move the directory such that it is at `zerofec/qa2claim`.
 * __Correction Scoring__: Download the DocNLI model from [its repo](https://github.com/salesforce/DocNLI) such that the checkpoint is at `zerofec/docnli/DocNLI.pretrained.RoBERTA.model.pt`.

-The checkpoints of the domain-adapted models are not included in this submission due to cloud storage limit.
-We will make sure it is included in our public repo upon acceptance as we will have much larger cloud storage then.
+The checkpoints for the domain-adapted models can be found [here](https://drive.google.com/drive/folders/15JBbtHpcoaQWLRG8s_adx-0R2dhFYM4c?usp=sharing).

 ## Inference